UlyssesZh/UlyssesZh.github.io/_drafts/2024-01-05-nixos-setup.md

 ## Packaging

-Although nixpkgs has more packages than AUR by the numbers, in practice, I do not feel that way.
+Although Nixpkgs has more packages than AUR by the numbers, in practice, I do not feel that way.
-While the applications that I want to use are usually available on AUR, it is often not the case for nixpkgs.
+While the applications that I want to use are usually available on AUR, it is often not the case for Nixpkgs.
 Besides, because NixOS does not obey the FHS, applications usually cannot run out of the box as the developers distributed them.
 For both of these reasons,